gwenwindflower/tbd/README.md

 ## 😅 To Do

 - [ ] Get to 100% test coverage
-- [ ] Add Claude 3 Opus option
+- [x] Add Claude 3 Opus option
+- [x] Add OpenAI GPT-4 Turbo option
 - [x] Add support for Snowflake
 - [x] Add support for BigQuery
 - [ ] Add support for Redshift
 - [ ] Add support for Databricks
 - [ ] Add support for Postgres
 - [x] Add support for DuckDB
+- [x] Add support for MotherDuck
 - [ ] Build on Linux
 - [ ] Build on Windows

 ## 🤗 Contributing

 I welcome Discussions, Issues, and PRs!
 This is pre-release software and without folks using it and opening Issues or Discussions I won't be able to find the rough edges and smooth them out.
 So please if you get stuck open an Issue and let's figure out how to fix it!

 If you're a dbt user and aren't familiar with Go, but interested in learning a bit of it, I'm also happy to help guide you through opening a PR, just let me know 💗.